tannerse/snutils.github.io/_posts/2019-02-19-Encryption-Utilities.md

 comments: true
 ---

-This is a script include to allow encryption of strings using two methods, one-way (SHA256) or two-way (GlideEncrypter), the two-way method supports usage of 24 char key to encrypt string.
+This is an include script for encrypting and decrypting strings using two methods, one-way (SHA256) or two-way (GlideEncrypter), the two-way method also supports 24 char key as parameter to encrypt.

 ## Script Include